s9e/TextFormatter/README.md

 If you can only read one example, [read how to use a bundle](http://s9etextformatter.readthedocs.io/Getting_started/Using_predefined_bundles/).

-You can run the scripts directly from the [examples directory](https://github.com/s9e/TextFormatter/blob/master/docs/examples), you can look into the [manual](http://s9etextformatter.readthedocs.io/) for a description of each plugin and other examples.
+You can run the scripts directly from the [examples directory](https://github.com/s9e/TextFormatter/blob/master/docs/examples) and you will find in [the manual](http://s9etextformatter.readthedocs.io/) a description of each plugin as well as other examples.